Before you snap your Apple Pencil

 If you only have trouble with a particular app, it’s best to keep it updated.
 Scribble is a relatively new functionality, and it may run into issues while deciphering your handwriting on apps unoptimized for iPadOS 14 and later.
 Running the most recent version of the app can help fix that.

-Start by long-pressing the App Store icon and select Updates.
+Start by long-pressing the App Store icon and selecting Updates.
 Then, swipe down the Account screen to scan for the latest updates.
 If there’s an update listed for the app in question, tap Update.

 You may also want to update all of your apps to ensure that you have the best Scribble experience possible—to do that, tap Update All.